-The Sub-Fund strives to apply a "selective" approach which gives preference to companies whose ESG (Environment, Social, Governance) criteria manifest as a search for sustainable performance, and excludes at least 20% of the companies with the lowest extra-financial rating within their investment universe.
-The Sub-Fund applies two extra-financial filters
+The Sub-Fund strives to apply a "selective" approach which gives preference to companies whose ESG (Environment, Social, Governance) criteria reflect the search for sustainable performance, and excludes at least 20% of the companies with the lowest extra-financial rating within their investment universe.
+The Sub-Fund applies two extra-financial filters decisions based on factors such as investment objectives and risk tolerance.